brettrjones-github/nlc-nolimitconnect.com/docs/relay-overview.md

 # 🟢 Hosting Requires an Open Port

-To host anything — groups, chat rooms, random connect, or other services — your device **must** have:
+To host anything — groups, chat rooms, random connect, or other network host services — your device **must** have:

 - A publicly reachable IP
 - An open port (via UPnP, VPN, or manual forwarding)